+170.85.
+Further strengthen the capacity to counter natural disasters (China);

 170.86.
-Further strengthen the capacity to counter natural disasters (China);
+To keep, as a priority for the country, the protection of the right to life of all Cubans in confronting the various dangers of disaster (Kuwait);

 170.87.
-To keep, as a priority for the country, the protection of the right to life of all Cubans in confronting the various dangers of disaster (Kuwait);
+Continue efforts to prevent illicit drugs consumption and trafficking, which are a remaining problem without a social impact in Cuba (Egypt);

 170.88.
-Continue efforts to prevent illicit drugs consumption and trafficking, which are a remaining problem without a social impact in Cuba (Egypt);
+Continue with overall education regarding the rights of children with developing the preventive assistance concerning the use of drugs (Serbia);

 170.89.
-Continue with overall education regarding the rights of children with developing the preventive assistance concerning the use of drugs (Serbia);
+Maintain the priority given to women and children (Senegal);

 170.90.
-Maintain the priority given to women and children (Senegal);
+Continue implementing measures that make prevail the best interest of the child when the time comes for decision making (Panama);

 170.91.
-Continue implementing measures that make prevail the best interest of the child when the time comes for decision making (Panama);
+Continue to pay particular attention to the protection of the rights of children and strengthen measures for the full realization of the rights of children with disabilities (Serbia);

 170.92.
-Continue to pay particular attention to the protection of the rights of children and strengthen measures for the full realization of the rights of children with disabilities (Serbia);
+Continue policies to strengthen the rights of children (Viet Nam);

 170.93.
-Continue her policies to strengthen the rights of children (Viet-Nam);
+Continue promoting efforts to support the youth, particularly in the area of education and employment, and set up programmes and suitable mechanisms to encourage their effective participation in the society (Qatar);

 170.94.
-Continue promoting efforts to support the youth, particularly in the area of education and employment, and set up programmes and suitable mechanisms to encourage their effective participation in the society (Qatar);
+Strengthen community management to solve problems of groups at risk and prioritize the attention to young people living in rural areas (Tajikistan);

 170.95.
-Strengthen community management to solve problems of groups at risk and prioritizes the attention to young people living in rural areas (Tajikistan);
+Continue to take measures in order to support young people in terms of education and employment (Uzbekistan);

 170.96.
-Continue to take measures in order to support young people in terms of education and employment (Uzbekistan);
+Continue providing specialized assistance to young people (Pakistan);

 170.97.
-Continue providing specialized assistance to young people (Pakistan);
+Intensify its efforts to collect more disaggregated data in different sectors (Morocco);

 170.98.
-Intensify its efforts to collect more disaggregated data in different sectors (Morocco);
+Increase constructive cooperation with United Nations human rights mechanisms (Russian Federation); Continue the international cooperation with the United Nations human rights machinery (State of Palestine); Continue cooperation with the United Nations human rights mechanisms (Bolivia (Plurinational State of)); Continue to positively engage the United Nations human rights mechanisms and instruments (Zimbabwe);

 170.99.
-Increase constructive cooperation with UN human rights mechanisms (Russian Federation); Continue the international cooperation with the UN human rights machinery (State of Palestine); Continue cooperation with the UN human rights mechanisms (Bolivia (Plurinational state of)); Continue to positively engage the UN human rights mechanisms and instruments (Zimbabwe);
+Continue to contribute to the strengthening of the system of United Nations human rights on the basis of dialogue, non-politicization and cooperation (Venezuela (Bolivarian Republic of));

 170.100.
-Continue to contribute to the strengthening of the system of UN human rights on the basis of dialogue, non-politicization and cooperation (Venezuela (Bolivarian Republic of));
+Continue to defend the cooperative approach (Democratic People's Republic of Korea) approach of cooperation (Eritrea) non-politicization and respectful dialogue in the field of human rights (Democratic People's Republic of Korea) / mutual respect and non-politicization of human rights issues (Eritrea);

 170.101.
-Continue to defend the cooperative approach (Democratic People's Republic of Korea) approach of cooperation (Eritrea) non-politicization and respectful dialogue in the field of human rights (Democratic People's Republic of Korea) / mutual respect and non-politicization of human rights issues (Eritrea);
+Seek assistance and technical expertise from the OHCHR to develop a common core document so as to streamline treaty reporting (Maldives);

 170.102.
-Seek assistance and technical expertise from the OHCHR to develop a common core document so as to streamline treaty reporting (Maldives);
+Continue to support the UPR as a mechanism for respectful dialogue and exchange (Democratic People's Republic of Korea);

 170.103.
-Continue to support the UPR as a mechanism for respectful dialogue and exchange (Democratic People's Republic of Korea);
+Disseminate the results of the UPR and hold periodical comprehensive consultations, including with civil society sectors (Colombia);

 170.104.
-Disseminate the results of the UPR and hold periodical comprehensive consultations, including with civil society sectors (Colombia);
+Widely publish the outcome of this UPR and make regular and inclusive consultations with civil society an integral part of the follow-up to the UPR (Czech Republic);

 170.105.
-Widely publish the outcome of this UPR and make regular and inclusive consultations with civil society an integral part of the follow-up to the UPR (Czech Republic);
+Continue its cooperation and interaction with the Council and its mechanisms and reinforce its achievements in the area of human rights (Congo);

 170.106.
-Continue its cooperation and interaction with the Council and its mechanisms (Congo);
+Fulfil obligations to the human rights mechanisms, including submission of outstanding reports and approving pending visits of Special Rapporteurs (Sierra Leone);

 170.107.
-Fulfil obligations to the human rights mechanisms, including submission of outstanding reports and approving pending visits of Special Rapporteurs (Sierra Leone);
+Extend/Issue a standing invitation to the Special Procedures of the Human Rights Council (Austria, Spain, Hungary, Montenegro);

 170.108.
-Extend/Issue a standing invitation to the Special Procedures of the Human Rights Council (Austria, Spain, Hungary, Montenegro);
+Work with the United Nations special procedures and maintain its willingness to cooperate with these mechanisms (El Salvador);

 170.109.
-Work with the UN special procedures and maintain its willingness to cooperate with these mechanisms (El Salvador);

-170.110.
-Take all necessary measures to facilitate the visits requested by UN Special procedures without further delay (Finland);
+Take all necessary measures to facilitate the visits requested by United Nations special procedures without further delay (Finland);